AidanKeano/aruba_central_exporter/README.md

 <h3>Prometheus Configuration:</h3>

 For Prometheus configuration, it should be noted that the scraping interval greatly depends on the daily API call limite which difers per organisation.
-Each time the data is scraped, 4 API calls are made, inlcuding an additional 12 API calls per day tor refresh tokens
+Each time the data is scraped, 4 API calls are made, inlcuding an additional 12 API calls per day for refresh tokens